syarul/keet/README.md

 ## Sub Component

-How can you have multiple components together
+Writing everything in a single file is not advisable, where you should split multiple components.
+To have multiple components together, use the sub-component feature with ```{{component:<mySubComponent>}}```.

 <!-- AUTO-GENERATED-CONTENT:START (SUB_COMPONENT) -->
 ```js